osmosis-labs/docs/docs/osmosis-core/modules/spec-superfluid.md

 ### Superfluid Asset

-A superfluid asset is a alternative asset (non-OSMO) that is allowed by governance to be used for staking.
+A superfluid asset is an alternative asset (non-OSMO) that is allowed by governance to be used for staking.

 It can only be updated by governance proposals.
 We validate at proposal